Historical Apoplexy · State Legislative Adaptations · Ohio

 the people of the state of Ohio.
 The reason for the necessity is

-that food insecurity, the opioid crisis, and the ongoing
+that food insecurity and the ongoing consequences of

-physiological harm on Ohio residents, and the programs established
+harm on Ohio residents, and the program established by this Act

 REFERENCES